 The dependence on pastors and other church leaders has increased astronomically and is causing them extraordinary levels of stress.
-Pastors are being required to navigate their own personal and familial situations, while also having the weight of those who are looking to them for support, direction, and answers to questions.
-In addition to the loss listed above, incidents of suicide, domestic violence and civil unrest are also on the rise.
+Pastors are being required to navigate their own personal and familial situations while also bearing the weight of those who are looking to them for support, direction, and answers to questions.

-In response, UCC national staff across ministries, Conference staff, Conference Disaster Coordinators, UCC Disaster Chaplains, and others have come together to create, and consolidate resources that may provide relief related to stress caused by the COVID-19 pandemic and effects.
+In response, UCC national staff across ministries, Conference staff, Conference Disaster Coordinators, UCC Disaster Chaplains, and others have come together to create and consolidate resources that may provide relief related to stress caused by the COVID-19 pandemic and other disasters.

 Read more about Recovering Hope